Brunei aims to slash carbon emissions by 20% in next 10 years - The Scoop

 The energy sector contributes 80 percent of the country’s carbon emissions.

-The Paris Agreement aims to limit global warming to below 2°C, and all signatories are required to communicate their respective NDCs, including climate-related targets and measures that will contribute to global climate action.
+The Paris Agreement aims to limit global warming to below 2°C, and all signatories are required to communicate their respective NDCs, including climate-related targets and measures.

 Although each country determines its goals in relation to emissions reduction, the treaty encourages nations to set “ambitious” targets.